 A. Applicability.
 New development that is adjacent to commercial crop production along the City of Gridley incorporated boundary and Sphere of Influence boundary.
-Agricultural buffers need not be provided where agricultural zoned land is not utilized for commercial crop production and consist of small land holdings for the homeowner.
+Agricultural buffers need not be provided where agricultural zoned land is not utilized for commercial crop production and consist of small land holdings (40 acres or less) for the homeowner, and where future unincorporated growth areas have been pre-zoned.
 Where a mix of personal agriculture and commercial agricultural uses exist, the agricultural buffer is required.
 The agriculturally zoned property must have been in commercial production for a period of at least 1 year prior to new residential development being established.